Ground source heat pumps

 • Can be higher performing due to higher constant temperatures all year round.

-• Less space needed for installation.
+• Less space is needed for installation.

 • Can connect multiple properties to an array.